…and do not be conformed to this world, but be transformed by the renewing of your mind. Romans 12:2

 Women accepted to Grace House must be able to manage their own medications; that is, able to take them according to how they are prescribed and maintain them safely in a tote that is provided and kept in the Director’s office which is locked.
 All prescriptions need to be placed through Kinney’s Drug here in Canton so that they can be obtained in blister packs for ease in use and accuracy of count and documentation.
-Over the counter as well as prescribed medications are to be kept in these boxes.
+Over the counter medications are to be kept in these totes, also.
 The only exceptions would be epi pens, nitro, and the like for immediate and emergency use.

 All medications, prescribed and OTC, must be noted by the Director in your record at the time of admission and on-going during your stay.
 The boxes will be checked periodically to assure that the boxes match the sheets.

 If you have medications to dispose of there is a supply of kits to do this with in the Director’s office.
 They should not be flushed or otherwise put into the waste stream.